UgbabeMark/CloudWatch-Alarm-for-EC2-Instance-Monitoring/README.md

   # for CPU Utilization

-  Repeat thesame process for Disk_Used_percent
+  Repeat the same process for Disk_Used_percent

-  Navigate to Ec2 on All metric in cloudwatch and select Ec2
+  Navigate to Ec2 on All metric in Cloudwatch and select Ec2

   ![Enrollment](Images/ala12.png)